 After a short time in Chicago, Charlie moved to New York and began playing in swing bands.
 He also began experimenting with his own style of music, gathering musicians together to play challenging and energetic new jazz style that later became known as bebop.
-This exciting and fast-paced jazz was eventually recognized as an important new musical style in the musical community.
+This exciting and fast-paced jazz eventually became recognized as an important new musical style in the musical community.

-Early in his career he acquired the nickname "Yardbird" which was later shortened to "Bird".
+Early in his career he acquired the nickname "Yardbird," which was later shortened to "Bird."
 The nickname inspired many titles for Charlie's Be-bop compositions including Yardbird Suite and Ornithology, which means the 'study of birds'.

 Unfortunately, Charlie's long time use of drugs and alcohol which began when he was a teenager, ended his life in 1955 at the age of 34.
 When most musicians are enjoying their peak years as musical artists, Charlie Parker's life had ended.